Car Accident Insurance / Motor Insurers Bureau: Compensation For Insured, Uninsured, Untraced Driver Error

 What you can claim from vehicle insurers varies from country to country.
 For example – some countries in Europe may have laws in place that allow payment for injuries whether you were at fault or not.

 What types of car insurance policy can meet personal injury compensation claims?

 There are several different types of motor vehicle insurance policy a car driver can have.
 However, all motor insurance must contain as a minimum third party accident insurance.

 Some examples include:

-A type of vehicle insurance which covers the driver against any compensation claims by innocent accident victims.
-It is the minimum accident insurance policy a car driver can have and normally the cheapest.
+Third party motor insurance covers the person in control of a motor vehicle against any compensation claims by innocent accident victims.
+It is the minimum accident insurance policy you can have and normally the cheapest.

-A type of motor vehicle insurance which covers the driver against any compensation claims by innocent accident victims and for the repair or replacement expenses to his car if it is damaged in anyway – even accidentally by himself.
+Comprehensive motor vehicle insurance covers you against any compensation claims by innocent accident victims and for the repair or replacement expenses to your car howver it is damaged.

 Who do you claim against – the driver at fault or his insurance company?

-Generally you must claim against the driver of the vehicle who was at fault for your injuries – even if you have the details of his accident car insurer.
+Generally – you must claim against the driver of the vehicle who was at fault for your injuries.
+However – lower value claims can include a motor insurer from the outset.